 - How can you create device-based smart QR Codes?

-- How to use platform-based QR Codes for conversions
+- How to use device-based QR Codes for conversions

 - 🎁Bonus: Strategies for device-specific QR Code experiences